pyside/PySide/tests/manually/README.txt

-To run these tests is necessary some manually input (most of then not supported by QTest[1]), because of that this is not part of automatic test context.
+To run these tests is necessary some manuall input (most of then not supported by QTest[1]), because of that this is not part of automatic test context.